lightbend/config/HOCON.md

 settings found in the configuration file.
 This supports specifying config options on the command line.

-### Substitution fallback to system properties
+### Substitution fallback to environment variables

 Recall that if a substitution is not present (not even set to `null`) within a configuration tree, implementations may search for it from external sources.
-One such source could be Java system properties.
+One such source could be environment variables.

-If you merge system properties in to an application's configuration as overrides, then falling back to them for substitutions isn't important when parsing a toplevel config file
-- they would already be found in the configuration.

-However, there are some cases when system properties fallbacks are used.
-For example, when a config file is parsed as an include, its substitutions are relative to the key the file is included underneath.
-In that case, `${user.home}` might become `${something.user.home}` and would not match a system property override applied to the root of the config tree.
-However, `${user.home}` always falls back to the system property.

-### Substitution fallback to environment variables

-Substitutions not found in the configuration may also fall back to environment variables.
-In Java, fallback should be to system properties first and environment variables second.

 It's recommended that HOCON keys always use lowercase, because environment variables generally are capitalized.
 This avoids